-Figure 36 reports the estimated percentage of Fayette and Westmoreland counties residents who experience food insecurity at some point during the reported year.
+Figure 36 reports the estimated percentage of Fayette, Greene, Washington, and Westmoreland counties residents who experienced food insecurity during the reported year.
 Food insecurity is a broadly used measure of food deprivation in the United States.
 The USDA defines food insecurity as "consistent access to adequate food is limited by a lack of money and other resources during the year."